Embrace nature's treasures at 4-H open house on May 1

 Considered North Carolina 4-H’s premier camping institution, the event center is nestled at 804 Cedar Lane on nearly 200 acres of forest land with lakes, streams and fields.
 The property is located off Salem Church Road behind the Chinqua-Penn Plantation on Wentworth Street.

-The outdoor retreat and education facility, given to the citizens of North Carolina in 1964 by Penn, is considered by many to be Rockingham County’s hidden gem.
+The outdoor retreat and education facility, given to the citizens of North Carolina in 1964 by the late Betsy Penn, is considered by many to be Rockingham County’s hidden gem.

-When the center was completed to her satisfaction, she donated it to North Carolina 4-H in honor of her late husband, Jefferson Penn.
+When the center was completed to her satisfaction, she donated it to North Carolina 4-H in honor of her late husband.
 The camp is now owned and operated through N.C.
 State University.

 Thousands of young people have benefited from the life-changing summer camp and school field trip experiences since then.
 Campers need not be 4-H-er’s to attend the six-day summer camp programs, which begin June 19, Burns noted.